Information for Prospective Students

 Academic Leadership and Faculty Collaboration

-Doctoral Programs: Dissertation chairs and standing doctoral faculty combine terminal degrees with advanced scholarship, substantial professional experience in ministry or higher education, and, where applicable, evidence of ongoing scholarly or professional contributions.
-This ensures that doctoral candidates receive mentorship grounded in both academic rigor and practical ministry experience.
+Doctoral programs: Dissertation chairs and standing doctoral faculty combine terminal degrees with advanced scholarship, substantial professional experience in ministry or higher education, and, where applicable, evidence of ongoing scholarly or professional contributions, so that doctoral candidates receive mentorship grounded in both rigor and practical ministry experience.

-Ministry Leadership: Ordained pastors, bishops, and other recognized ecclesial leaders may contribute to spiritual formation, policy review, instruction, or advisory roles, helping maintain accountability to the Church and to service within congregational and broader ministry contexts.
+Ministry leadership: Ordained pastors, bishops, and other recognized ecclesial leaders may contribute to spiritual formation, policy review, instruction, or advisory roles, supporting accountability to the Church and service in congregational and broader ministry contexts.

 Church Collaboration